A simple and quick (yet effective) fat burning exercise

 Boosts metabolism: The workout also helps to boost your metabolism, which is your body's ability to burn calories.
 Regular exercise can increase your metabolic rate, which means you'll burn more calories even when you're not working out.

-Builds endurance: As you continue to perform the 12-3-30 workout, you'll build endurance and improve your cardiovascular health.
+Builds endurance: As you continue to perform this workout, you'll build endurance and improve your cardiovascular health.
 This can help you to push yourself harder in future workouts, leading to greater weight loss and improved fitness.

 Challenges multiple areas of the body.
 Walking on an incline targets the muscles in your posterior chain (glutes, hamstrings, low back, and calf muscles) more so than walking on a flat surface.